franzheidl/spinners/README.md

        	margin-right: .5em;
     }

-### Customizing Spinner
+### Customizing Spinners
 Size, border-width, -style, -color, and the speed of the animation can be customized.

 #### Adjusting Size
-By default, Spinner is set to be `1em` wide and high, so it will size proportionally to its context.
+By default, Spinners are set to be `1em` wide and high, so a spinner will size proportionally to its context.
 To customize its size, you may use any valid dimensional unit such as `px`, `em`, or `rem`:

 	.my-spinner {
 		@include spinner(1.25em);